 A block bone graft is done when there is a large section of bone that is missing.
 That area of missing bone is usually the outer wall of bone that faces your cheek.
 A block bone graft is needed when there is no way to put particulate bone particles into a “hole” like an extraction socket.
 The block bone graft attaches by screws to your jaw kind of like an orthopedic surgeon who is fixing a broken leg with screws.
 The screws are only kept in during the 4-6 months that the bone is reconnecting to your own existing bone.

-I know this sounds crazy that using bone from somebody else would be better than using your own.
-But that has been my experience over the last 15 years doing block bone grafts for dental implants.
+Over the last 15 years doing block bone grafts for dental implants I have used a combination of human donor block bone graft (allograft) and block grafts from your own body (autograft).
 Using block bone graft from your own body requires that I have to cut a piece of bone from your chin under the roots of your lower front teeth) or from the area where your lower wisdom teeth are or used to be.
-Cutting this piece of bone has its own risk factors especially the risk of permanent numbness because the nerves are close to the area where the bone has to be taken from.
+Cutting this piece of bone has its own risk factors especially the risk of permanent or temporary numbness because the nerves are close to the area where the bone has to be taken from.
 Using bone from a tissue donor has an unlimited supply so we don’t have to worry about the bone taken from these areas as not being enough.

 What experienced dental implant surgeons around the world have agreed upon is that block bone grafts using your own bone tend to be “avascular.”
-This means that they do not have a good blood supply.
+This means that they do not have a good blood supply…unless they are THINNED with purposeful space underneath!
 Getting blood into the bone graft to bring it back to life is the key to success of a bone graft.
 Even though the bone is taken from your own body, sometimes that outer wall we call cortex is too hard and does not get good permeation of blood vessels called capillaries.

 The addition of molecular enhancers and growth factors made from your own blood has also changed…. technology is evolving!!
 The use of L-PRF, PRP and PDGF made from your own blood tremendously helps a block bone graft.
 These are made from drawing a little bit of blood at the beginning of your IV sedation and concentrating your own natural growth factors from your own blood .
 The growth factors and even stem cell will be reimplanted into the bone graft area….
 This is truly awesome.